 Located in the southern North Sea, the North Norfolk Sandbanks are the most extensive example of the offshore linear ridge sandbank type in UK waters.
 The banks support communities of invertebrates which are typical of sandy sediments in the southern North Sea such as polychaete worms, isopods, crabs and starfish.
 Areas of Sabellaria spinulosa biogenic reef are present within the site, consisting of thousands of fragile sand-tubes made by ross worms (polychaetes) which have consolidated together to create solid structures rising above the seabed.

 The entirety of the MPA is considered a representative functioning example of the Annex I feature Sandbanks which are slightly covered by sea water all the time.
 The whole SAC is designated and viewed as one integrated sandbank system, and reflects our current advice that its extent covers the entirety of the site.
 This physical delineation has been further validated by recent biological community analysis and is supported by the original Site Assessment.
-A 500m margin has been applied to point records of Sabellaria spinulosa reef to create the 'Area to be managed as Reef'.
-This is to reflect uncertainty in extent and distribution within these areas and should be considered as part of the feature distribution.
+A 500 m margin has been applied to point records of Sabellaria spinulosa reef to create the 'Area to be managed as Reef'.
+This is to reflect uncertainty in extent and distribution.
+While the areas inside the margins are not confirmed but potential feature, JNCC advises a precautionary approach to their management (i.e. treat them as if they were confirmed feature) to ensure appropriate protection now and into the future.

 The North Norfolk Sandbanks and Saturn Reef MPA overlaps with a Special Area of Conservation that has been identified for the protection of Harbour porpoise – the Southern North Sea SAC.
 For more information on this MPA, please see the Southern North Sea MPA Site Information Centre.